vivianlinnn/power_outage_analysis/README.md

 The dataset comprises of 1534 rows.

-These are the columns we used:
+Although there is a total of 57 columns, we are only going to use the ones below:

 | **Column Name**       | **Description**                                                                                                                                                                |
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|